 There is important information in this booklet to help you decide on your option preferences.
 Please discuss this with your parents and seek their advice.
-Additional guidance will be made available in tutor time and PD lessons and you should talk to relevant subject teachers.
-You can also get help from Mr Petchey and the Senior Leadership Team, as well, as from an independent careers advisor, should you need it.
-I am sure that between us we can answer your questions and give you the appropriate advice and guidance to make the right choices for you.
+Additional guidance will be made available in tutor time and PSHE lessons and you should talk to relevant subject teachers.
+You can also get help from Mr Petchey and the Senior Leadership Team, as well, as from our independent career's advisor, Sue Willmott, should you need it.
+I am sure that between us we can answer your questions and give you the appropriate advice to make the right choices for you.

-Remember, there will be someone available you can talk to about all of the subjects detailed in this booklet at the Year 8 Consultation Evening on Thursday, 21st March 2019.
-The completed Options Forms should be returned to your Tutor by Friday, 29th March 2019.
+Remember, there will be someone available you can talk to about all of the subjects detailed in this booklet at the Year 8 Consultation Evening on 27th February 2020.
+The completed Options Forms should be returned to your Tutor by 13th March 2020.